 The EmbeddingInputlayer class is a fully connected layer, for Word Embedding.
 Words are input as integer index.
 The output is the embedded word vector.

-This class can not be used to train a word embedding matrix, so you should assign a trained matrix into it.
+If you have a pre-train matrix, you can assign the matrix into it.
 To train a word embedding matrix, you can used class: Word2vecEmbeddingInputlayer.

 Note that, do not update this embedding matrix.